After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

 Run Time Comparison

-One advantage the S7 has over the J7 is its large capacity, 5200 mAh battery.
+One advantage the S7 has over the J7 is its large capacity and 5200 mAh battery.

-Roborock says it can run up to 180 minutes and combine it with the S7 efficiency; the S7 will have an excellent range.
+Roborock says it can run up to 180 minutes, and combined with the S7 efficiency; the S7 will have an excellent range.

 It won’t run as long, and I wouldn’t recommend it inside larger homes, even with recharge and resume.

-It negates the run time discrepancy, but it might not be a practical option inside big homes.
+It negates the run time discrepancy but might not be a practical option inside big homes.

-There’s not much difference between the Roomba J7 and Roborock S7 with noise.
+There’s little difference between the Roomba J7 and Roborock S7 with noise.